Luka Novak: Author and Publisher

 Totaliteta Publications published his work in Ljubljana, Guernica Editions in Toronto and by Editions Léo Scheer in France.
 His book Le Métro, Inconscient urbain, a psychogeographical analysis of public transport in Paris, New York and Tokyo, received reviews in French media such as Le Monde and France Culture.
 His book Phénoménologie de la mayonnaise, a historical, anthropological and philosophical analysis of gastronomy, was written in French and published in 2018 by Editions Léo Scheer.
 The book came out in an updated Slovenian edition under the title Polje gastronomije: od racionalizma prek absolutizma do družabnih omrežij (The Gastronomic Field: From Rationalism and Absolutism to Social Media) and was nominated for the Rožanc Prize for best essay in 2019.
 The French version of the book was part of an exhibition on French eating habits through photography, staged in Marseille's Mucem in 2018, stressing the role of social media in the development of the representation of food.

+In 2025, Luka Novak published a book on Paris, Pariz na vse strani (Paris on All Fronts), bridging the author's Parisian childhood with his contemporary relationship to Paris as an adult, combining memoirs and cultural critique with elements of psychogeography, documentarism, political analysis and guidebook.
+In 2026, he authored From Lost Illusions to Artificial Intelligence (Consumer Society Between Balzac and Pasolini), published by the Slovenian Academy of Sciences and Arts Publishing House (ZRC SAZU), a monographic study on the representations, development and influence of consumer society in French and Italian literatures.

 As a publisher at Vale-Novak and Totaliteta Publications, Luka Novak published, edited or translated over 300 Slovenian publications, ranging from literary authors such as Julian Barnes, Paul Auster and Hanif Kureishi to upmarket commercial writers like Paulo Coelho, Alain de Botton and Madonna.
 He also translated and published numerous cuisine titles, featuring authors such as Gordon Ramsay, Jamie Oliver and Anthony Bourdain.
-His recent publications and translations include mathematician Cédric Villani, philosopher Slavoj Žižek, historian Timothy Snyder and novelists Paolo Cognetti and Sandro Veronesi.
+His recent publications and translations include mathematician Cédric Villani, philosopher Slavoj Žižek, historians Timothy Snyder and Piero Camporesi, and novelists Paolo Cognetti and Sandro Veronesi, and Paul Auster's last novel, Baumgartner (2024).

 Education

 He studied Comparative Literature, French, Italian and Romance Philology (Universities of Ljubljana, Bonn, Tübingen, 1989–1993).
 He has a Ph.D. in Literary Studies, degrees in Comparative Literature (1987), French and Italian Philology (1992), and obtained an MBA in 1997 (IEDC Bled School of Management, 1997).
-He was a visiting scholar at the University of Tübingen and attended publishing and strategy courses at Stanford University.
+He was a visiting scholar at the University of Tübingen and completed publishing and strategy courses at Stanford University.